geromahony/da2018-prog-script-project/README.md

 plt.savefig('./images/box_plot.png', bbox_inches='tight')
 ```

-The plot Title and Y Axis label are easily added the _matplotlib.pyplot_ methods _title_ and _ylabel_.
+The plot Title and Y Axis label are easily added using the _matplotlib.pyplot_ methods _title_ and _ylabel_.

-The box plot, when compared to the numbers in the table above for the description, is as expected as the numbers correspond to diagram:
+The box plot, when compared to the numbers in the table above for the description, is as expected as the numbers correspond to the diagram:

 ![alt text](../master/images/box_plot.png "Iris Data Set - Box Plot")